Smooth Generalized Interval Exchange Transformations with Wandering Intervals, from explicit Derived from pseudo-Anosov maps: The induced GIET

 where the final limit follows from the density of continuous functions in $\L2$.
 Now, $F \circ f^{n_k} \circ h_t - F \circ f^{n_k}$ converges weakly to $\bar{F} \circ h_t - \bar{F}$.
 The identification of the strong limit with the weak limit gives $\bar{F} \circ h_t - \bar{F}=0$.
 By unique ergodicity of $(h_t)_t$, $\bar{F}$ is constant.
 By integration, this constant is zero.
 Hence all the sub-sequential weak limit of $(F \circ f^n)_n$ are $0$, which proves the mixing. \end{proof}

-In order to prove Theorem \ref{thm:unique_ergodicité_(h_t)}, we heavily rely on the semi-conjugacy theorem from \cite[Proposition 7]{yoccoz2005echanges}, more precisely if an Interval Exchange Transformation (IET) and a Generalized Interval Exchange Transformation (GIET) have the same combinatorial datum and follow a same full path in the Rauzy diagram -- when renormalized by the Rauzy--Veech algorithm -- then there exists a continuous, increasing and surjective function that semi-conjugates the two transformations.
+In order to prove Theorem~\ref{thm:unique_ergodicité_(h_t)}, we heavily rely on the semi-conjugacy result from \cite[Proposition 7]{yoccoz2005echanges}, more precisely if an IET and a GIET have the same combinatorial datum and follow a same full path in the Rauzy diagram -- when renormalized by the Rauzy--Veech algorithm -- then there exists a continuous, increasing and surjective function that semi-conjugates the two transformations.